 • “Just discovered you this week.
 Listening all the time now.
 Great and interesting selection of music, love the local and national news and presentation of it as well.”

 • “Yesterday afternoon I was spending tedious time in my kitchen dealing with apple fallers and switched on KeeP 106 and thought, “I know that voice”.
 Old friend Andy presenting music broadly folk and not all to my taste but some certainly were, also those from other friend Andy.
 Then Friend’s Choices, the first two youthful choices were part of my childhood and early teens that I’ve not heard for decades.
 Just before the end and out of nowhere, a memory shot into my head of, ‘The Blacksmith Blues’ and its first verse c.
 1950/1, I loved it.
 Most of the other choices appealed also the biographical details.
 So, many thanks for cheering up my somewhat drudgery-like task on a miserable afternoon.”

 • “Having lost Wessex FM radio, and looking around for another local radio station, I stumbled upon your Keep 106 radio, so glad I did, what a find!
 You are now playing daily in my kitchen via Alexa, and on my portable radio outside weather permitting on 106.3fm whilst having our lunch.
-Keep up the good work, wish I had found you earlier – perhaps more advertising?
+Keep up the good work.
 Anyway couldn’t resist letting you all know how much appreciated you are.”

 • “As a newcomer to KeeP 106 on line, I’ve thoroughly enjoyed listening to both your Organ show and now the Big Band show.
 Dance music heightens the longing of my wife and I to get back to ballroom dancing.
 Thanks very much.”